-Are you among the mass who believes hamsters are herbivores?
+Are you among the main mass who believes hamsters are herbivores?

 If it’s so, can hamsters eat mealworms?
-Can you feed hamsters with other non-plant foods?
+So, can you feed hamsters with other non-plant foods?

 The answer is that being omnivorous animals, hamsters can eat a variety of plant-based and non-plant foods from meats to snacks.
 But that doesn’t mean that they can eat all kinds of foods.